radiatingstar/radiatingstar.com/content/blog/transition-with-transform-cant-be-future-proof/index.md

 And here the problem starts since the code above seems to be perfectly valid and future-proof, but it's not!

-## Case 1: unprefixed transition gets supported but unprefixed transform not.
+## Case 1: unprefixed transition gets supported but unprefixed transform not

 What will happen when the browsers end support for prefixed transition but not for transform?
 They will ignore the -pre-transition rule and go straight to transition.
 But it has the unprefixed transform, not yet supported, as an argument so nothing will happen – transition won't run because the browsers don't know what the unprefixed transform is.